 WHI supports English and computer education in Azerbaijan and Bosnia, equipping young adults with skills that give them a critical edge in the job market.
 WHI additionally trains teachers in Bosnia to improve both classroom technique and student performance.

-In addition, WHI educates parents and law enforcement agencies in Cambodia, Sierra Leone and Azerbaijan about human traffickers and how to protect their children.
+WHI also educates parents and law enforcement agencies in Cambodia, Sierra Leone, Liberia and Azerbaijan about human traffickers and how to protect their children.
+Please see the Anti-trafficking and Gender-based Violence page to learn more about these programs.

 In Albania, we gather nuclear families together once a month for a nine-month class.
 In this class we discuss topics like parenting, domestic violence, communication, family budgeting, health, hygiene, community involvement and other topics.
 We have seen great impact on family’s lives here and are very excited about continuing this program especially since it is one of very few programs that engages the men in the family as well.
 We work together with other NGOs and also the local mayor’s office on this program.